Kweisi Mfume

-Kweisi Mfume (/kwaɪˈiːsi ʊmˈfuːmeɪ/ kwy-EE-see-_-uum-FOO-may; born Frizzell Gerald Gray; October 24, 1948) is an American politician who is the U.S. representative for Maryland's 7th congressional district, first serving from 1987 to 1996 and again since 2020.
+Kweisi Mfume (/kwaɪˈiːsi ʊmˈfuːmeɪ/ kwy-EE-see-_-uum-FOO-may; born Frizzell Gerard Tate; October 24, 1948) is an American politician who is the U.S. representative for Maryland's 7th congressional district, first serving from 1987 to 1996 and again since 2020.
 A member of the Democratic Party, Mfume first left his seat to become the president and CEO of the National Association for the Advancement of Colored People (NAACP), a position he held from 1996 to 2004.
-In 2006, he ran for the U.S. Senate seat being vacated by Paul Sarbanes, narrowly losing the Democratic primary to the eventual winner, Ben Cardin.
+In 2006, he ran for the United States Senate seat being vacated by Paul Sarbanes, losing the Democratic primary to the eventual winner, Ben Cardin.
 Mfume returned to his former House seat in 2020 after it was left vacant by the death of Elijah Cummings.

 Early life and education

-Mfume was born as Frizzell Gerald Gray in Baltimore, Maryland, on October 24, 1948, the eldest of four.
-His father, a truck driver, abandoned his family in Gray's youth.
-Upon the death of his mother, Mfume dropped out of high school at 16 to begin working as many as three jobs at a time to support his three sisters.
+Mfume was born as Frizzell Gerard Tate in Baltimore, Maryland, on October 24, 1948, the eldest of four.
+As a child, his surname was changed to Gray after his stepfather, a truck driver who abandoned his family in Gray's youth.
+Upon the death of his mother, Gray dropped out of high school at 16 to begin working as many as three jobs at a time to support his three sisters.
 He also began hanging around on street corners, which included being in the company of gang members.

 He changed his name to Kweisi Mfume in the early 1970s.

 In his 1996 autobiography, No Free Ride, Mfume wrote that he "was locked up a couple of times on suspicion of theft because [he] happened to be black and happened to be young."
 Speculation as to the degree of his entanglement with the law has varied, especially as he later came into prominence.
 He fathered five children with several different women during his teenage years.
 He has since adopted another child.

-Career
+Mfume received a Bachelor of Science degree from Morgan State University in 1976 and a Master of Science degree from Johns Hopkins University in 1984.

+Early career

 In 1978, Mfume was elected to the Baltimore City Council, where he opposed mayor William Donald Schaefer, whom he accused of ignoring the city's poor neighborhoods.
 He was elected to the U.S. House of Representatives in 1986.